yasithperera/ng-my-notes/README.md

 This Angular-based application provides a user-friendly interface for creating, editing, and managing notes.
 It leverages the power of Angular to deliver a robust and interactive experience.

 ## Features
-Note Creation: Easily create new notes with rich text formatting.
+Note Creation: Easily create new notes with rich text formatting.<br>
-Note Editing: Modify existing notes to your liking.
+Note Editing: Modify existing notes to your liking.<br>
-Note Deletion: Remove notes that are no longer needed.
+Note Deletion: Remove notes that are no longer needed.<br>
-Storage: Persist notes in a cloud-based database (Firebase).
+Storage: Persist notes in a cloud-based database (Firebase).<br>

 ## Development server